Lerg/docs/docs/content/plugin/mousecursor/_index.md

 The [Mouse Cursor](https://marketplace.coronalabs.com/plugin/mousecursor) plugin can change mouse cursor image to either one of the standard system choices or to a custom image using native system API (not Corona display object).

+This is a must have plugin for any desktop game, if a display object is used as a mouse cursor it lags on many systems making playing the game uncomfortable.
+System cursors in this plugin don't have such problem.

 Supported platforms: macOS 10.3+.
-Windows support is coming.
+Windows XP+.

 The latest version requires Corona 2016.2906 or later.